DisStreamChat/Website/README.md

     the environment variables you will need are shown in the `.env.sample` file in the repo.
 5. Start up a development server
     Start it up with `npm start`

+# Contributing
+Contributions to this repository encouraged!

+Here are the type of contributions we are looking for:
+ - bug-fixes
+ - making the code easier to read (including code comments!)
+ - website design improvements
+ - adding any missing content
+ - responsiveness improvements

+To make a contribution, just fork this repository and create a pull request.

+If you are just editing a single file, you may click the pencil when viewing the file to edit in the browser.

 # More on Contributing and Installation
 The site welcomes contributions from the community in a variety of ways!
 For more information see [CONTRIBUTING.md](CONTRIBUTING.md) and [INSTALLATION.md](INSTALLATION.md).
 Suggestions are also welcome in the form of an issue.